ebu/radiodns-manager/tests/README.md

 You'll find in the root project a script installing every project with their dependencies.

 This test suite assumes that you have already installed the following projects (located in the root folder of this repository) along with their dependencies:
 - MockApi
 - RadioDns-PlugIt
-- standalone_proxy
+- LightweightPlugitProxy

 ## Run
 First make sure you activated the correct virtual env (Ignore the deactivate error if any).